Sylafari/Basic-HTML/README.md

 PHP was used to pull the information out of the form.

 Ideas for future improvement is to try and integrate more of Bootstrap as my understanding of it is still limited at this point.

 I also want to learn more on how to integrate style sheets in conjunction with Bootstrap as I don't really understand how to use CSS with Bootstrap in its totality.

 I want to make the site more dynamic but am not really sure what to add to make a website more dynamic.

+Want to learn how to integrate CSS more as well to try and space things better and to fill negative space.